sk97045/booknotes/system-design/system-design-interview/chapter07 - Design a Key-Value Store/README.md

  * Write requests are persisted in a commit log
  * Data is saved in the memory cache
  * When memory cache is full or reaches a given threshold, data is flushed to an SSTable on disk
+   i.
+SSTable store data using LSM-Tree data structure which makes the read very optimal, as the
+    data is stored using indexing in a sorted manner (instead of B+ Trees where computation is done at the read time).

 SSTable == Sorted String Table.
 Holds a sorted list of key-value pairs.